The Tree of Life

-They have woven the Tree of Life myths into many cultures, myths and stories.
+People have woven the meaning of the tree of life symbol into many cultures, myths and stories.

-In this blog, we look at why and what the Tree of Life symbol is and why it is used.
+In this blog, we look at what the Tree of Life symbol is and why it is used.
 We ask what it looks like, its origins, and some of its most recognised meanings.

 The roots of the tree take its nourishment from an abundant earth and as an anchor for stability.